November 12, 2024

 .

-Small business optimism rose 0.3 point in September to 91.5 after declining 2.5 points in August.
+Small business optimism rose points in October to 93.7 after having climbed 0.3 point in September.
 The level is well below the 40-year average so-called breakeven point for this series which is 98.0.

-We expect to see GDP growth of 2.0% in the third quarter of this year followed by 2.5% growth in the fourth quarter.
-However, the GDP forecast includes a slower pace of inventory accumulation.
-Final sales, which excludes the change in business inventories, is expected to grow at 2.8% and 2.6% in those two quarters.
-Thus, the economy still seems to be growing at respectable pace with no hint of a recession in sight.
+We expect to see GDP growth of 2.5% growth in the fourth quarter followed by roughly comparable growth in 2025. .
+The economy still seems to be growing at respectable pace with no hint of a recession in sight.

 Stephen Slifer